sumanmukherjee03/practice-and-katas/k8s/CKA/kube-proxy.README.md

 When deployed via kubeadm, kube-proxy is deployed as a daemonset so that it runs on every node.

-`kubectl get daemon-set -n kube-system`
+`kubectl get daemonset kube-proxy -n kube-system`